This Bowflex Blaze Home Gym review covers everything you may want to know about it to help you decide if it’s worth buying.

 Bowflex Blaze Home Gym Overview

 The Bowflex Blaze Home Gym is capable of more than sixty full body exercises targeting all of the body’s major muscle groups.
-It provides the benefits of several pieces of exercise equipment in the one unit.
+It provides the benefits of several pieces of exercise equipment in one unit.
 For example, the machine has a Leg Curl attachment, a Lat Bar, and a Pulley/Squat Station, among other accessories.

 Triple-function Handgrips/Ankle Cuffs can be incorporated into your sessions to isolate specific muscle groups.